 ...we want to welcome today's military service members into our ranks to become part of our elite group.

 WWII, Korean War, Vietnam War, Persian Gulf War, Kosovo, War in Afghanistan, War in Iraq, War on Global Terror and other Peace-Keeping Expeditionary Campaigns throughout the globe.

-We are hosting our first Chili Cook-Off Fundraiser at the VFW this Saturday Feb 22 starting at 3pm‼️
+We are hosting our first Chili Cook-Off Fundraiser at the VFW on Saturday Feb 22, 2020 starting at 3pm‼️

 We are still looking for participants who want to share their chili with us and the public.
 Also we are looking for taste testers, who wouldn't love that job?!
 Bring your friends and family and come fill your belly with some amazing chili! $5 suggested donation to help us raise money to support veterans in the community.